 And Michael said: ‘Networking is vital.
 Who hires strangers?
 We can’t underestimate the importance of getting out and meeting people.
 All the stuff we hate!’

 Michael does not think that large companies are the answer.
 He mentioned that experts predict that small businesses will grow exponentially.

 Michael is convinced that we need infinite numbers of local organisations that learn the best ways to employ people on the spectrum and maximise their potential.

 ‘The person who will succeed or not succeed at work (whether they have autism or not) depends on the type of person they are.
 It’s about the whole person and that needs to be considered.’

-Posted in No Comments »« « Socialising: From Childhood to Adult Life With an Aspergers Diagnosis Four Successful Autism Employment Stories From EPIC Assist » »
+Posted in No Comments »« « Socialising: From Childhood to Adult Life With an Aspergers Diagnosis Disclosure At Work: My Experience by Brendan A. » »